RohitNag11/JetEngineDesigner/readme.md

 ## 7. Acknowledgements

-This project was developed as a supplement for the ME4 Aircraft Engine Technology Course Project.
+This project was developed as a supplement for the Imperial College Mechanical Engineering 4 Aircraft Engine Technology project.

 Supervisor: